-In the Shopfront Frontage Type, the main facade of the building is at or near the frontage line with an at-grade entrance along the public way.
+Description The main facade of the building is at or near the frontage line with an at-grade entrance along the public way.
 This Type is intended for retail use.
-It has substantial glazing at the sidewalk level and typically include an awning that may overlap the sidewalk.
+It has substantial glazing at the sidewalk level and typically includes an awning that may overlap the sidewalk.
 It may be used in conjunction with other frontage types.
 An awning that extends over the sidewalk requires an encroachment permit.

-Size Ground Floor Transparency: 75% of
+Size

-frontage min
+Ground Floor Transparency: 75% of frontage minimum